 It’s important to know the risks and benefits of this drug before you make a decision to take it or more so to give it to your child.

 Here are small excerpts from the scientific PubMed article The Tamiflu Fiasco and Lessons Learnt, then read the study for yourself:

-“Serious adverse events were first reported during post-marketing surveillance from Japan, UK, and subsequently from other places although most of the published articles did not report them.
-A recent Cochrane review and a series of articles in British Medical Journal (BMJ) have revealed the truth behind Oseltamivir success story, which incidentally is one of the highest revenue earners for Roche.
-It is inexplicable that despite the lack of scientifically robust data on efficacy and safety of Oseltamivir, reputed organizations like World Health Organization, CDC, US FDA not only recommended the drug in question for treatment and prophylaxis of influenza, but its stockpiling as well.”
+“Serious adverse events were first reported during post-marketing surveillance from Japan, UK, and other places although most of the published articles did not report them.
+A recent Cochrane review and a series of articles in British Medical Journal (BMJ) have revealed the truth behind the Oseltamivir success story, which incidentally is one of the highest revenue earners for Roche.
+It is inexplicable that despite the lack of scientifically robust data on efficacy and safety of Oseltamivir, reputed organizations like WHO, CDC, FDA not only recommended the drug in question for treatment and prophylaxis of influenza, but its stockpiling as well.”

 “There was no mention of adverse effects associated with the use of this drug in the published trials.
 Tamiflu post-marketing surveillance uncovered serious adverse effects like raised liver enzymes, hepatitis, neuropsychiatric events, cardiac arrhythmia, skin hypersensitivity reactions including toxic epidermal necrolysis, Stevens-Johnson syndrome and erythema multiforme, metabolic side effects and renal events.
 In some cases, increased QTc prolongation was seen in ECG in the treatment group compared with placebo during on-treatment periods.
 The most important serious adverse events which raised concerns were neuropsychiatric events such as depressed mood, behavior disturbance, panic attack, suicidal ideation, delusion, delirium, convulsion, and encephalitis.
 These were reported more frequently in children than in adults and generally occurred within 48 hours of drug intake.”